elastic/elasticsearch-rails/README.md

 The libraries are compatible with Ruby 2.4 and higher.

+We follow Ruby’s own maintenance policy and officially support all currently maintained versions per [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/).

 The version numbers follow the Elasticsearch major versions.
-The `main` branch is compatible with the latest Elasticsearch stack stable release.
+Currently the `main` branch is compatible with version `7.x` of the Elasticsearch stack. **We haven't tested and updated the code for Elasticsearch `8.0` yet**.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |